-This is a good chance to get shots you wouldn’t be able to take if your kids – especially if they are babies – are awake, says Kymberley Teo, chief photographer at Sage Clover Children Photography.
+This is a good chance to get good photos of your child that you wouldn’t be able to take if your kids – especially if they are babies – were awake, says Kymberley Teo, chief photographer at Sage Clover Children Photography.
 “Get close-ups of their faces, hands and feet.
 This is the easiest time to go for the angles you want.”

 Hart Tan, associate master photographer at Tomato Photo, suggests using a small, simple camera for sleeping shots, so as not to interrupt your kid’s sleep.
 “If the room is dark, use a small flashlight to give you the illumination you need,” he says.
 Use reflected light instead of shining a light directly on your child.

-Don’t interrupt them to take the photos, says Hart.
+If you want to take good photos of your child during such active times, don’t interrupt them, says Hart.
 Allow them to do whatever they are doing and you will get spontaneous, natural shots.
 If they are outdoors, you may want to use a longer telephoto lens to capture them in action without interrupting their activity.

 Adds Kymberley: “Do also have your camera’s high shutter speed on, so you can get good shots of your kids running around.”